A Precise Calculation of Delayed Coincidence Selection Efficiency and Accidental Coincidence Rate: Verification with Monte Carlo

 \section{Verification with Monte Carlo}

-Since the muon veto cut is quite complicated, a high statistics Monte Carlo simulation (1E10 events) is done to verify the assumption and the predictions.
-Three types of events are produced: IBD, random background, muon.
-They are generated on the full time axis according to three uniform distributions.
-Their event rates on the full time axis are chosen to be very similar to those of recent reactor neutrino experiments.
-Usually a veto time of $400 \mu s$ is applied for each muon, but 0.05\% of them can be shower muons or closer to the sensitive region, for which a one-second long veto is applied.
-The neutron capture time distribution $P_{delay}(t)$ is replaced with a simple exponential distribution with rate = $\lambda$.
-The detection efficiencies of the prompt and delayed signals are also included.
-All the parameters used are summarized in Tab.~\ref{tab:param}.
-The measurements with the simulated sample are compared to the predictions and are listed in Tab.~\ref{tab:comp}, where the discrepancies are all within a 3 $\sigma$ range.
+Since the muon veto cut, etc. were quite complicated, high statistics ($1\times10^{10}$ events) Monte Carlo simulation studies were done to verify the predictions.
+Three types of events were produced: IBD, single, and muon.
+They were generated on the full-time axis according to three uniform distributions.
+Several sets of parameters were tried according to the real case as in~\cite{DYBnH}.
+The muon rate on the full-time axis was set to the highest muon rate of 200~Hz as in the Daya Bay near site, since any muon rate lower than this would have a less significant effect if the model or simplification failed.
+Usually a veto time of 400~$\mu s$ was applied for each muon, but 0.05\% of them can be shower muons, for which a one-second long veto was applied.
+The shower muon fraction 0.05\% is close to the real case, and the shower muon dead time takes up $\sim$10\% of the full time.
+The shower fraction had been tested up to 1\%, and the total dead time almost covered the entire full-time axis.
+The neutron capture time distribution $P_{delay}(t)$ was represented with a simple exponential distribution with rate $\lambda$.
+The detection efficiencies of the prompt and delayed signals were also included.
+One set of parameters used is summarized in Table~\ref{tab:param}.

-One interesting discovery is that the net muon rate on the live time axis and the real muon rate on the full time axis are the same within statistical uncertainty.
-With the analytic formulas all errors on singles rate and muon rate can be easily propagated to the final result.
+The measurements with the simulated sample and the predictions are listed in Table~\ref{tab:comp}, where the discrepancies are all within a 3-$\sigma$ range.
+It was found that the net muon we defined still follows Poisson statistics on the live-time axis and the net muon rate on the live-time axis and the real muon rate on the full-time axis are the same within the statistical uncertainty.